 Bhutan, the People, Culture and Religion

 Bhutan had remained cut off from the outside world due to its remarkable geographical location.
 Part of this isolation was self-formed to protect its civilizations, unique identity, and independence from the rest of the world.
-In fact, the nation was observing strict segregation that tourism allowed foreigners to enter Bhutan from 1974.
+The nation was observing strict segregation that tourism allowed foreigners to enter Bhutan from 1974.

-The Bhutanese mostly speak Dzongkha, Sharcop, the main local languages, and Nepalese.
+The Bhutanese mostly speak Dzongkha, Sharcop, the leading local languages, and Nepalese.
 The first two languages are linked to the Tibetan language, and the monks use the Tibetan scripture and language called Chokkey.

 The Bhutanese are similar to Tibetans and share distinct similarities in their arts, crafts, jewellery, and handicrafts.
 The Bhutanese and Tibetans both worship and revere Guru Padmasambhava or Guru Rimpoche.
 He was the tantric sage who introduced Buddhism into Tibet, which later followed into Bhutan.